ananas-des/BI_ML_2023/hw6/README.md

 ## Multiplayer perceptron

-For **Homework5** we tried to build **MLP** (multiplauer perceptron) with three multiconnected layers and different activation functions and optimizators using `pytorch` Python package.
+For **Homework5** we tried to build **MLP** (multiplayer perceptron) with three multiconnected layers and different activation functions and optimizators using `torch` Python package.
 For data visualization we used `matplotlib` packages.

 During this **Homework** we were dealing with: